 This wine list focuses on small producers evenly split between old world and new world style wines.
 Most importantly, FT33 stocks wines that reflect their place of origin with an eye on food compatibility.
 Pairing suggestions are playful and meant to be conversation starters.
 The average price point is $55.00 per bottle for some of the best wine in Dallas.

 They also offer up to twenty wines by the glass, even dessert and aperitif wines.

 Dallas, Tx 75219

 Nonna is 100% Italian.
-If you want to reminisce about your summer under the Tuscan sun, this is the place to do it.
+If you want to reminisce about your summer under the Tuscan sun (or escape winter in Dallas), this is the place to do it.
 Nonna, Italian for grandmother, offers approximately fifteen wines by the glass covering all twenty regions of Italy.
 Prices range from $12 for a glass of Adami prosecco to $25 for a 2010 vintage Barolo.
 Casual and relaxed, Nonna is the place to have your Super Tuscan and a pizza too.

 3701 Dallas Parkway